MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 * Just-in-time compilation of queries into highly efficient machine code, using data statistics from all extents and tailored to column encoding specifics

 > [!NOTE]
 > The engine is designed to work with the user-friendly and powerful [Kusto Query Language (KQL)](kusto/query/index.md), custom-built for Azure Data Explorer.
-Additionally, Azure Data Explorer offers compatibility with [T-SQL](t-sql.md).
+Additionally, [T-SQL](t-sql.md) is supported.

 ## Related content